lafras/filter-bank/README.md

 # filter-bank
-Examples of make filter banks.
+Examples of simple filter banks.

 A common task (for me at least) is to find a combination (or sequence) of filters to apply to a signal. `batching.py` uses tasks, targets and workflows.
 Each filter is a Luigi task and can be combiined into a workflow.